rreezN/Social_Artists/content/_index.md

 This community has several threads to locations in "Africa" such as "Nigeria", "Lagos and "ghana".
 However, we also see "British" tendencies with words such as "UK" and the music genre "grime" which emerged in London.
-Of course, what binds these entities together is the artist in the community.
-The word "KSI" refers to the British YouTuber and newly hip hop artist with Nigerian roots, and "Davido" is one of the biggest artists from Nigeria.
+Of course, what binds these entities together are the artists in the community.
+The word "KSI" refers to the British YouTuber and newly hip hop artist with Nigerian roots, and "Davido" is one of the most prominent artists from Nigeria.
 Along with other artists in the community, "Dizzie" and.
 "Stormzy" sings grime music, hinting that genre has an influence; however, it does not seem to be the main driver.